 The Coronavirus 19 caused a lot of havoc and disruptions in our lives this year.
 Many of us took heed of advice from public health officials to stay home and isolate ourselves in order to protect ourselves, and others, from contracting the virus.
 Now that we are finding ourselves on the other side of the pandemic, we are slowly getting back to our regular routines.
 With all of the social distancing and isolating, our physical activities have decreased a lot.
 Getting back to exercising is a great way to get your mind and body back on track.
 Starting with strengthening your core is a great way to jump start your health and wellness routine because it will enhance your stability, and strength.

-Core muscles include the abdominals, lower back, glutes, hips, and pelvic floor muscles.
-Stabilizing the spine and pelvis are just two of the many responsibilities of your core muscles.
-They affect your posture, balance, and overall movement.
+Our core muscles comprise of the abdominals, lower back, glutes, hips, and pelvic floor muscles.
+Balancing and upholding your spine and pelvis are just two of the many important responsibilities of your core muscles.
+They have an impact on your posture, stability, balance, and overall movement.

 A strong core is an essential part of maintaining your strength as you age and helps reduce the risk for falls.
 It also aids in alleviating or preventing lower back pain.
 In addition to that, a stronger core allows for more efficient movement; this means more strength with less stress on joints.